cba85/telegram-wiptimelinebot/README.md

 > If using this script locally, comment `PGSSLMODE=no-verify`.

-Create a PostgreSQL table based on `schema.sql` file.
+Create a PostgreSQL table based on `db/wip_telegram.sql` file.

 ## Usage